CSE237SP2021/project-cardgameapp/README.txt

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)

+You can run our program by cloning our master branch, finding it in on your computer through the terminal, and running ./cardgameapp.sh on the command line.

+Iteration 3:

+What user stories were completed this iteration?

+The user stories completed this iteration were finish the War game, finish the Blackjack game, create a leaderboard for players, and play make 21.

+Is there anything that you implemented but doesn't currently work?

+There is nothing that is not implemented yet.

+What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)

-You can run our program by cloning our develpment branch, finding it in on your computer through the terminal, and running ./cardgameapp.sh on the command line.
+You can run our program by cloning our master branch, finding it in on your computer through the terminal, and running ./cardgameapp.sh on the command line.